08° 30′ S, 115° 15′ E

 We’re starting off with one of the most popular things to do in Ubud: the Ubud Monkey Forest.

 It’s a beautiful park, located in the center of Ubud, where you find hundreds of long-tailed macaques roaming around freely.
 The park has no fence, but the monkeys just like to stick around this beautiful lush green area themselves.
-You can wonder around the park, along some lovely walkways, where you will meet the monkeys and watch them doing their daily activities.
+You can wander around the park, along some lovely walkways, where you will meet the monkeys and watch them doing their daily activities.

-Remember that the monkeys are still wild animals, so try not to disturb them.
+Tip: Remember that the monkeys are still wild animals, so try not to disturb them.
 You have to be cautious with your belongings, as the monkeys are known for being mischievous and may attempt to snatch your stuff.
-They especially like cell phones, sunglasses and hats, but will happily grab anything that is loose.
-Never look them straight into the eyes and don't show your teeth, as these are signs of aggression that might trigger them!
+They especially like cell phones, sunglasses, and hats, but will happily grab anything that is loose.
+Never look them straight into the eyes and don’t show your teeth, as these are signs of aggression that might trigger them!

 Campuhan Ridge Walk